RawanReda/Hearthstone-Game-Project/README.md

 - Taunt : if a hero has a taunt minion(s), he and his non-taunt minions cannot be attacked by the opponent, as long as he has taunt minion(s) on his field.

-**Spells**
-Spells are magical abilities that the hero can use to affect minions or heroes.
+**Spells** are magical abilities that the hero can use to affect minions or heroes.
 Unlike minions, spells are hero-specific.
 There are no spells that can be used by all heroes.
 There are five different types of spells depending on what the spell can affect.
 These types are:
 1. Minion Target spells that affect minions.